CODE OF CONDUCT

 c) Punish or belittle a player making mistakes.

-Team Managers who fail to abide by this code of conduct may be suspended from their position and instructed to appear before the Management Committee or a section of the Management Committee who shall have the ultimate sanction to remove that party from their post and /or permanently exclude them from PUWFC.
+Note: Team Captains who fail to abide by this code of conduct may be suspended from their position and instructed to appear before the Management Committee or a section of the Management Committee who shall have the ultimate sanction to remove that party from their post and /or permanently exclude them from PUWFC.

-4. INTERNAL DISCIPLINE PROCEDURE
+4. INTERNAL DISCIPLINE PROCEDURE CODE OF CONDUCT

 c) The player should reply within a further 72 hours.